-Faith, Vision, and a Historical Move: On June 12, 2005, Pastor Hennings lead the Zion Dominion family to its current location from the inner city edifice to the suburban location at 895 North Forest Road, Amherst NY.
+Faith, Vision, and a Historical Move: On June 12, 2005, Pastor Hennings led the Zion Dominion family to its current location from the inner-city edifice to the suburban location at 895 North Forest Road, Amherst NY.
 This was the first time in Western New York that people of African descent were able to purchase property of this magnitude for the purposes of worship in a predominately Caucasian suburb.
 Due to the growth of the membership and its outreach ministries, Zion Dominion was busting the seams at 360 Genesee Street.

 It’s new 14 ½ acre—centrally located complex—allows for several separate events to occur at the same time.
-Over 100 children (ages 6 wks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation-sized court as well as a variety of monthly activities; the women enjoy a bible study every second Tuesday afternoon, Life Smart Health & Wellness program, and monthly activities of interaction.
+Over 100 children (ages 6 weeks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation-sized court as well as a variety of monthly activities; the women enjoy a bible study every second Tuesday afternoon, Life Smart Health & Wellness program, and monthly activities of interaction.
 The Worship Center holds approximately 1,500 people with an overflow capacity of 400 additional people.
-The Worship Center has plush, rose-colored carpets, cushioned pews, several TV monitors and teleprompters located in the vestibule, speakers hanging from the ceiling and a motorized podium that rises with the push of a button.
+The Worship Center has plush, rose-colored carpets, cushioned pews, several TV monitors, and teleprompters located in the vestibule, speakers hanging from the ceiling and a motorized podium that rises with the push of a button.
 The Children’s wing has ten separate rooms dividing the children by age and it includes a sanctuary.
-The Administrative building houses 25 offices and conference room.
+The Administrative building houses 25 offices and a conference room.
 The grounds include a pavilion, outdoor basketball court, and volleyball court.

 Many updates have been done since acquiring this campus...